jangerhard/react-github-showcase/README.md

 Uses headers to keep style consistent with your theme.

 Still under development, but usable!
+Can as of May 1st, 2018 be seen in action at [janschoepp-dev](https://janschoepp-dev.netlify.com/projects/).

 ![Image of component wrapped in styled div](https://raw.githubusercontent.com/jangerhard/react-github-showcase/master/react-github-showcase.PNG)